Mackinaw, Illinois

 Mackinaw is a village in Tazewell County, Illinois, United States, and is part of the Peoria, Illinois Metropolitan Statistical Area.
-Its population was 1,950 at the 2010 census.
+As of the 2020 census, Mackinaw had a population of 1,879.

 History

-The village lies within, but is politically independent of Mackinaw Township.
+The village lies within, but is politically independent of, Mackinaw Township.
 Both take their name from the nearby Mackinaw River.
 Mackinaw (sometimes spelled Mackinac) is derived from the Ojibwe word mikinaak meaning "turtle".'

-Mackinaw was the first county seat of Tazewell County, from 1827 to 1831 when it moved to Pekin.
+Mackinaw was founded in 1827 by George Washington Minier, namesake of Minier, Illinois, and Charles E. Boyer.
+It was the first county seat of Tazewell County from 1827 to 1831, when it moved to Pekin.
 The courthouse was built for $125 by Amasa Stout.

 Following the 1933 end to prohibition, Mackinaw remained a "dry" community through 2013, when residents voted to allow the sale of alcohol.

 Geography

 According to the 2010 census, Mackinaw has a total area of 1.38 sqmi, of which 1.35 sqmi (or 97.83%) is land and 0.03 sqmi (or 2.17%) is water.